 Dr. Kenneth W. Dobbins became the seventeenth president of Southeast Missouri State University on July 1, 1999 after serving as the University’s Vice President of Finance and Administration from 1991 to 1993, and Executive Vice President from 1993 until his appointment as president.
 He previously held several positions in higher education administration at Kent State University in Ohio.

-During his tenure at Southeast, academic programs have been enhanced including the establishment of the College of Science, Technology, and Agriculture and the Earl and Margie Holland School of Visual and Performing Arts which opened in Fall 2007 on the new River Campus.
+During his tenure at Southeast, academic programs have been enhanced including the establishment of the College of Science, Technology, and Agriculture and the Earl and Margie Holland School of Visual and Performing Arts which opened in fall 2007 on the new River Campus.
 A comprehensive review of all academic and non-academic programs has been accomplished to maintain quality and minimize student fee increases in the face of significant state appropriation reductions.
-Southeast continues to be recognized nationally for many of its outstanding accredited academic programs.
-For the eighth year in a row, Princeton Review recognized the Master of Business Administration program on its list of “Best Business Schools.”
-GetEducated.com listed Southeast #1 on the list of “Top 10 Ranked Best Values Online MBAs-AACSB-Accredited”; Southeast is recognized in the top tier of the Midwest best regional universities in U.S. News Best Colleges and Princeton Review.
+Southeast continues to be recognized nationally for many of its outstanding accredited academic programs by such prestigious publications as U.S. News Best Colleges and Princeton Review.

-In 2007, he was selected to serve a three-year term on the American Association of State Colleges and Universities (AASCU) Board of Directors, an organization which represents over 420 U.S. public college and university members and more than 3.7 million students or 56 percent of the enrollment at all public four-year institutions.
-He was elected Secretary-Treasurer of the organization in 2008, chaired the organization in 2010-2011, and currently serves on the executive committee as past chair of the AASCU Board.
-Also, for the past eight years, he has served as one of four faculty members for the week-long AASCU New Presidents’ Academy, and currently chairs the Finance Committee of the American Academic Leadership Institute.
-He previously served three years as president of the Ohio Valley Conference and is currently a member of the Conference finance subcommittee.
-In addition, he is a vice president of the executive board of the Greater St. Louis Council, Boy Scouts of America, and in 2010, he was awarded the Silver Beaver Award, the highest honor bestowed upon a Boy Scout volunteer by a council.
+In 2007, he was selected to serve a three-year term on the American Association of State Colleges and Universities (AASCU) Board of Directors, an organization which represents over 420 U.S. public college and university presidents and more than 3.7 million students or 56 percent of the enrollment at all public four-year institutions.
+He was elected Secretary-Treasurer of the organization in 2008, chaired the organization in 2010-2011, and again served on the AASCU Board in 2013.
+For the past ten years, he has served as one of five faculty members for the week-long AASCU New Presidents’ Academy providing instruction to more than 200 new presidents and chancellors.
+He currently chairs the Finance Committee of the American Academic Leadership Institute and the AASCU Financial Review Committee He previously served three years as president of the Ohio Valley Conference and is currently a member of the Conference finance committee.
+He has been elected to the St. Louis Regional Chamber Board of Directors and is a member of the Hawthorne Foundation.